THE “RECOVERY PROTOCOL” BREAKTHROUGH

 1) focusing on what is going right in a person’s life

-2) bring personal inner and external strengths to the theater of one’s life
+2) bring personal inner and external strengths to the theatre of one’s life

-4) softening and loosening the attachment to the label of the mental illness faced
+4) loosening the attachment to the label of the mental illness and to the illness itself.

 -The quality of one’s recovery mindset or psychology can either hinder or enhance recovery outcomes.

-Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, and values connected to elevating “Agency” and “Hopefulness” and building back a healthier recovery mindset.
-This focus produces a regenerative impact on their well-being that enhances an individual’s mental health status.
+Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, and values connected to elevating “Agency” and “Hopefulness” for the strengthening and building back a strong recovery mindset.
+This focus produces a regenerative impact on their well-being that enhances an individual’s mental health status and quality of life.

-To date, the chemical route (medications), as the first line of treatment, is leaving people with protracted (without relief) depression and anxiety disorders in a state of “treatment suspension” until a new “Pill” or combination thereof comes on board that is effective.
-Without building a stronger recovery psychology, the opportunity to shift from living an illness-centered position towards a person-led position, for many, becomes an elusive dream.
+To date, the chemical route (medications), as the first line of treatment, is leaving people with protracted (without relief) depression and anxiety disorders in a state of “treatment suspension” until a new “Pill” or combination thereof comes on board that is touted as being more effective.
+Without building a stronger recovery psychology to counter-balance the effects of poor medication returns, the opportunity to shift from living an illness-centred position towards a person-led position, for many, becomes an elusive dream.
 However, by applying the program, a window in a person’s life can open where recovery can begin to take flight.

 For consumers, poor medication response is psychiatrically called “medication resistance.”
-Unfortunately, people languishing with “medication resistance” tend to find their recovery psychology degrading, over time, the longer the illness condition is in existence.
-For many consumers, the adverse impact of “medication resistance” tends to produce a sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowering a strong sense of “Agency” with “Hopefulness”.
+Unfortunately, people languishing with “medication resistance” tend to find their recovery psychology degrading over time, the longer the illness condition exists.
+For many consumers, the adverse impact of “medication resistance” tends to produce a sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowering a strong sense of “Agency” and “Hopefulness”.

 In the end, many consumers find fault with themselves when experiencing “medication failure” by engaging in self-blame.
 Even people with a religious core can feel punished by God for feeling unfit and unworthy of a life worth living.
 The guilt experienced can, in and of itself, suffocate a recovery.
-What service providers fail to understand is that such feelings can lead individuals in treatment to conceive that they are too complex and broken to treat or recover.
+What service providers fail to understand is that such feelings can lead individuals in treatment to conceive that they are too complex and broken to treat and recover.
 Also, feelings of dejection and disappointment connected to the lack of treatment progress with “Pill” swallowing can leave individuals believing that the system is failing them or does not possess the ability to treat them.
-This is an empowerment destroyer.
+Such unhealth attitudes is a “hopefulness, “agency” and “empowerment” destroyer.

 “We are all in this together.”